 ‘Patrick’s Home’ Upside-Down Cake

-Aside from my older brother’s great company, we long for his visits back to Ireland for the ritual pineapple upside-down cake that is baked in jubilation at his return.
-With its tropical flower-power petals of pineapple, the cake has a groovy flair, and the juices from the canned fruit burst with tang that seeps into the fluffy sponge when it gets cowped at the end.
+Aside from my older brother’s great company, we long for his visits back to Ireland for the ritual pineapple upside-down cake that is baked in jubilation upon his return.
+With its tropical flower-power petals of pineapple, the cake has a groovy flair and the juices from the canned fruit burst with a tang that seeps into the fluffy sponge when it gets cowped at the end.

 - 1 small can (220g) pineapple rings